-1. Make sure you understand what routesim (TYPE=GENERIC) is doing.

-- 2. Develop a Table class.
-This should be provide you with what you need to implement the GetNextHop() and GetRoutingTable() calls.
-It should also be updatable, as its contents will change with link updates and routing messages. - 3.
-Extend the Node datastructure to include your table - 4.
-Implement Node::GetNextHop() and Node::GetRoutingTable() - 5.
+- 1. Make sure you understand what routesim (TYPE=GENERIC) is doing. - 2.
+Read the link.h file to understand the Link class. - 3.
+Develop a Table class.
+This should provide you with what you need to implement the GetNextHop() and GetRoutingTable() calls.
+It should also be updatable, as its contents will change with link updates and routing messages. - 4.
+Extend the Node data structure to include your table - 5.
+Implement Node::GetNextHop() and Node::GetRoutingTable() - 6.
 Develop your routing message.
-Think about where your routing message will go.
-There are subtleties involved in flooding, in particular. - 6.
-Implement Node::LinkUpdate - 7.
-Implement Node::ProcessRoutingMessage() - 8.
+Think about where your routing message will go. - 7.
+Implement Node::LinkUpdate() - 8.
+Implement Node::ProcessRoutingMessage() - 9.
 Implement Node::TimeOut(), if needed.